Do you keep trying weight loss diets but can’t seem to drop the pounds?

 While highly effective for many in not only managing Hashimoto’s hypothyroidism but also dropping unwanted pounds, sometimes people take these diets to low-calorie extremes.
 Even if you’re eating healthy foods and avoiding the inflammatory ones, it’s still important not to starve the body and trigger the famine response that holds onto fat.

-In fact, increasing healthy fats, protein, and nutrient-dense foods encourages the body to drop pounds.
-Meeting your nutritional needs, providing healthy sources of fat to remind the body it’s not a time of famine, and enough protein to keep blood sugar stable are key for helping the body increase its metabolic rate and drop extra weight.
+In fact, increasing healthy fats, protein, and nutrient-dense foods encourage the body to drop pounds.
+Meeting your nutritional needs, providing healthy sources of fat to remind the body it’s not a time of famine, and providing enough protein to keep blood sugar stable is key for helping the body increase its metabolic rate and drop extra weight.

-Functional medicine has effective ways in working with Hashimoto’s hypothyroidism and other underlying health issues that hinder weight loss.
+Functional medicine has effective ways of working with Hashimoto’s hypothyroidism and other underlying health issues that hinder weight loss.
 Contact our team to learn how to get started!